 Wonder Girls, “One Black Night”

 The Ye-Eun penned “One Black Night” is a characteristic sample of her composing flair–detail-oriented, atmospheric, and rough around the edges.
-Reboot as a whole is a remarkable in its own right; the 1980s attached as the symbol of the collective as as each of the girls pull out their own songwriting flavors is practically genius.
-Maybe it’s my disenchantment with the Taylor Swift 1980s pop psyche, but the fact that Reboot has embraced that era on its terms has made me even more enthralled by 80% of its contents (There are duds, namely “Back” and in some aspects, “Oppa.”)
-“Unity in division” is the hallmark of a great album, and there isn’t an album in K-pop this year that has captured that as magnificently as the Wonder Girls have.
-With two home-runs in a row–the Wonder Girls are wonders indeed.
+Reboot as a whole is a remarkable in its own right; the 1980s attached as the symbol of the collective as each of the girls pull out their own songwriting flavors is practically genius.
+Maybe it’s my disenchantment with the Taylor Swift 1980s pop psyche, but the fact that Reboot has embraced that era on its terms has made me even more enthralled by 80% of its contents.
+(There are duds in the album though, namely “Back,” and in some aspects, “Oppa.”)
+“Unity in division” is the hallmark of a great record, and there isn’t an album in K-pop this year that has captured that as magnificently as the Wonder Girls have.
+With two home-runs in a row, the Wonder Girls are wonders indeed.

 This is probably one of the underrated tracks from Kiss My Lips, and it’s a shame because it is nostalgia in a bottle, free for the taking.
 Yes, it’s underdeveloped outside of the chorus, but the dripping-faucet synth line pairs beautifully with the melody. it even has the plus of making BoA’s nasal an asset.